cgoliver/minervous/README.md

 To override the default time interval options see the help menu by using the command above.

+**Disclaimer:** Modifying the login frequency comes at your own risk.
+Setting too high a login frequency may result in your getting banned from minerval.
+The 30 minute default appears to be safe as far as I have been testing.

 Note: This tool was inspired by @zulban's [zminerva](https://github.com/Zulban/zminerva) which had a lot more functionality but is now out of date with the current minerva.